yuhang2685/SpringBoot-RESTful-MySQL-JPA/README.md

 Overview:
-In this demo we covered the use of some new stuffs, i.e., DB configuration in application.properties,
+In this demo we covered the use of some new stuffs, i.e.,
+- DB configuration in application.properties
-JPA interfaces "CrudRepository" and "JpaRepository",
+- JPA interfaces "CrudRepository" and "JpaRepository"
-@Entity, @Id,
+- @Entity
+- @Id
-CRUD JPA methods,
+- CRUD JPA methods
-customized JPA methods,
+- customized JPA methods
-user defined JPA methods by DB Query, dependency "jackson" for XML format, content negotiation,
+- user defined JPA methods by DB Query
+- dependency "jackson" for XML format
+- content negotiation
-"Optional<>" type.
+- "Optional<>" type

 Future Work: Replace JPA with DATA REST.